Grievances, Coverage Determinations & Appeals

-If you need help with a coverage decision or appeal, you can ask someone to act on your behalf by naming another person to act for you as your “representative.”
-This may be someone who is already legally authorized to act as your representative under State law.
-If you want a friend, relative, or other person to be your representative you must provide a completed Appointment of Representative (AOR) form.
+If you want a friend, relative, or other person to be your representative, you must provide a completed Appointment of Representative (AOR) form.
 A copy of the AOR form is available below for download and printing or you can contact Member Services and ask for the Appointment of Representative form to be mailed to you.
-You can reach Member Services at 602-586-1730 or 1-877-436-5288 (TTY 711), 8:00 a.m. - 8:00 p.m., 7 days a week.
+You can reach us at ${MCA_MS_phone_1} or ${MCA_MS_phone_2} (TTY 711).
+We're here for you ${MCA_MS_hours}.

 The form must be completed and signed by you and by the person who you would like to act on your behalf.
 The completed and signed form is valid for one year.
 You are not required to use the AOR, you can also provide a written notice that contains the information below:

-1. Enrollee’s name, address, and telephone number;
+1. Enrollee’s name, address, and telephone number

 2. Enrollee’s Medicare Identifier Number

-3. The name, address, and telephone number of the individual being appointed;
+3. The name, address, and telephone number of the individual being appointed

-4. A statement that authorizes the representative to act on your behalf for the claim(s) at issue, and a statement authorizing disclosure of individually identifying information to your representative;
+4. A statement that authorizes the representative to act on your behalf for the claim(s) at issue, and a statement authorizing disclosure of individually identifying information to your representative

-6. Must be signed and dated by the individual being appointed as your representative, and is accompanied by a statement that the individual accepts the appointment.
+6. Must be signed and dated by the individual being appointed as your representative, and is accompanied by a statement that the individual accepts the appointment

 For medical care, your doctor can request a coverage decision or a Level 1 appeal on your behalf.
 If your appeal is denied at Level 1, it will automatically be forwarded to Level 2.
 To request any appeal after Level 2, your doctor must be appointed as your representative.